 Listed providers will provide services for reimbursement under the diabetes and cardiovascular disease prevention program.
 Services for the program are limited to group nutrition and lifestyle counseling to prevent diabetes and cardiovascular disease.

-For more information on Montana Medicaid’s implementation of the National DPP lifestyle change program, see the Montana’s State Story of Medicaid Coverage page of the Coverage Toolkit.
+For more information on Montana Medicaid’s implementation of the National DPP lifestyle change program, visit the Montana State Story of Medicaid Coverage page of the Coverage Toolkit.

 To secure federal Medicaid matching funds for the program NYS Medicaid submitted a SPA on June 28, 2019, which was approved by CMS on September 4, 2019.
 Pre-SPA submission calls with NYS’s regional CMS representatives may have expedited its approval.